Ceramic Dictionary

 c) Brush – to clean small parts.
 This is an old toothbrush with its hair cut down, it is strong and good for cleaning the glaze off the foot of plates and jars.

-d & e) Brushes – to clean glaze-base off tiles.
-This is the type of brush used for scrubbing floors, it should be purchased with natural bristle and wooden body.
+d) & e) Brushes – to clean glaze-base off tiles.
+This is the type of brush used for scrubbing floors and it should be purchased with natural bristle and wooden body.
 There are two types (d) is the strongest and (e) has bristles that are thinner and softer.
-When tiles have been prepared with a glaze-base they are used to clean off the base from their backs and sides.
-To start use a strong brush, the more you use them, the more they wear out and the better they work.
-The most worn-out ones are good to clean the backs of tiles, on which there is a lot of glaze-base.
+When tiles have been prepared with a glaze-base these brushes are used to clean off the base from their backs and sides.
+To start use a strong brush, the more you use it, the more it wears out and the better it works.
+The most worn-out ones are good to clean the backs of tiles on which there is a lot of glaze-base.
 To make more work all industrial tiles are made with a protruding design on the back and the more intricate the design the harder it is to clean.
 Read more about: Glaze-Base (f) Cleaning it off tiles

 g) Brush – to paint outlines in the Majolica method.
 You need two or three brushes, about size 10, cut down to a different thickness to form a narrow, flat end.
 The thick part holds the paint so it runs down through the thin part and allows long unbroken strokes.
 The drawing shows a brush before and after cutting, these are for painting outlines.